jarmyo/jarmyo/CONTRIBUTING.md

 Make your own page.

-Well, in fact I can accept controbutions on Secret Drawer app.
+Well, in fact I can accept contributions on Secret Drawer app.